Paris Eiffel Tower Guided Tours

 View of the Tower from the Second Level| ©gckwolfe

-The price of the tickets to join a guided tour of the Eiffel Tower varies depending on whether you opt for the stairs option or the elevator option to go up the monument.
+The price of tickets to join a guided tour of the Eiffel Tower varies depending on whether you choose to take the stairs or the elevator to the top of the monument.

-If you explore it by taking the stairs
+If you explore it by climbing the stairs

-With this ticket you will have access to the first and second floor and enjoy incredible views that elevator tours usually omit.
+With this ticket, you will have access to the first and second floors and enjoy incredible views that elevator tours usually miss.

 If you take the elevator

-If you travel to Paris with a flexible budget is an alternative that I recommend you to value because in this way you will escape the huge flight of stairs from the base to the second floor, which is not a trivial matter if you feel tired or you are not in good physical condition.
+If you are traveling to Paris on a flexible budget, this is an alternative I recommend considering because it will allow you to avoid the long flight of stairs from the base to the second floor, which is no small feat if you are tired or not in good physical condition.

-It is also a good option if you have spent all morning walking around Paris sightseeing and at this point you prefer to take it easy and give your legs a rest instead of more work.
+It's also a good option if you've spent the whole morning walking around Paris sightseeing and now you'd rather take it easy and give your legs a rest instead of more work.

-With a ticket for a guided tour of the Eiffel Tower by elevator you can ride the elevator directly to the second level and enjoy the beautiful views of Paris right away.
+With a ticket for a guided tour of the Eiffel Tower by elevator, you can take the elevator directly to the second level and enjoy the beautiful views of Paris right away.

-If you want to crown the top of the tower
+If you want to reach the top of the tower

-This part of the tour must be done by elevator, as there is no other way to get to the top.
-You will reach the highest point of the tower at a height of no less than 276 m.
-The spectacular views of Paris you will have at the top of the monument will take your breath away!
+This part of the tour must be done by elevator, as there is no other way to get up there.
+You will reach the highest point of the tower at no less than 276 meters high.
+The spectacular views of Paris from the top of the monument will take your breath away!

-And if that wasn't enough, you'll also get to see the office of the engineer Gustave Eiffel, famous for building this tower for the 1889 Universal Exposition in Paris.
-It is worth paying for it because it is something really curious.
+And if that weren't enough, you can also visit the office of engineer Gustave Eiffel, famous for building this tower for the 1889 Universal Exhibition in Paris.
+It's well worth the price because it's really interesting.

 Book a guided tour of the Eiffel Tower